Best Spice Saffron Health Benefits!

 This spice helps shield synapses.
 It also helps reduce inflammation in them.

-This spice contains Safranal, which gives this spice its particular taste and smell.
+This spice contains Safranal, which gives it its particular taste and smell.

 Studies show that it can help improve memory and understanding by shielding synapses from oxidative pressure.